ember-learn/guides-source/guides/release/components/component-basics.md

 - **Actions**, which are how you can add interactivity to your app.

 - **Yields**, block invocation in components, and how to pass values to blocks.

+- **Interacting with the DOM**, some libraries require direct DOM manipulation, which Ember fully supports

 - **Contextual Components**, which can be used dynamically to pass components around as values, and allow them to be invoked in different locations.